|Full time||1 year||Delivered in one-week blocks||

 The project dissertation challenges you to investigate a theoretical area in depth and also to undertake a real-world product design problem-solving project.

-Students are required to complete a total of eight taught modules, which comprise six core and two option modules.
 Please note that this is an indicative list of modules and is not intended as a definitive list.

-The module is designed to provide the student with the research skills and techniques necessary to select and justify a research topic, plan project execution, use various resources to carry out a literature search and successfully complete the project and other module assignments on the course.
-It further develops the students' knowledge and skills in business and management, with a particular focus on entrepreneurship and innovation.
-It supports students in producing proposals for enterprise ideas such as new products or services, or innovations in existing processes or organisations.
+The module further develops your knowledge and skills in business and management, with a particular focus on entrepreneurship and innovation.
+It supports you in producing proposals for enterprise ideas such as new products or services, or innovations in existing processes or organisations.
 Concepts of total quality management to enhance quality of products and processes in an industrial setting are presented and application of supporting quality tools and techniques are discussed.